 HM Treasury, the Department for International Trade, and the Financial Conduct Authority are responsible for the delivery of FinTech Bridge policy.

-A Pilot Program has been devised to be run across the Hong Kong FinTech Bridge during 2019.
+The Department for International Trade launched a pilot program for 10 UK firms in April 2019 to run across the UK-Hong Kong FinTech Bridge during 2019.
 The Program aims to bolster existing frameworks, providing tailored, structured support for each company within the cohort.
-In doing so, the aim is to open further opportunities for UK financial technology companies and to reduce barriers faced as they undertake their international expansion.
+In doing so, the Bridge opens further opportunities for UK fintech companies and addresses barriers faced as they undertake their international expansion.